Israel pushes deeper into Gaza and frees Hamas captive; Netanyahu rejects calls for cease-fire

 The military said a female soldier captured during Hamas' brutal Oct.
-7 incursion was rescued in Gaza — the first since the weekslong war began.
-It provided few details, but said in a statement that Pvt.
-Ori Megidish "is doing well" and had met with her family.
+7 incursion was rescued in Gaza — the first rescue since the weekslong war began.
+Military officials provided few details but said in a statement that Pvt.
+Ori Megidish was "doing well" and had met with her family.

 Prime Minister Benjamin Netanyahu welcomed her home, saying the “achievement” by Israel’s security forces “illustrates our commitment to free all the hostages.”

-He also said he has no plans to resign in the face of mounting anger over the failure of Israel's vaunted security forces to prevent the worst surprise attack on the country in a half century.
+Netanyahu, who faces mounting anger over Israel's failure to prevent the worst surprise attack on the country in a half century, also said he had no plans to resign.

 Hamas and other militant groups are believed to be holding some 240 captives, including men, women and children.
-Netanyahu has faced mounting pressure to secure their release even as Israel wages a punishing war it says is aimed at crushing Hamas and ending its 16-year rule over the territory.
+Netanyahu has faced mounting pressure to secure their release even as Israel acts to crush Hamas and end its 16-year rule over the territory.

 Hamas, which has released four hostages, has said it would let the others go in return for thousands of Palestinian prisoners held by Israel, including many implicated in deadly attacks on Israelis.
 Israel has dismissed the offer, and Netanyahu said the ground invasion "creates the possibility" of getting the hostages out, adding that Hamas will "only do it under pressure."